 The level of income support through government pensions and benefits including Newstart, sickness or disability pensions provides an indication of the number of people who are economically and socially disadvantaged and have high need for health services.
-In 2013, there were 1,680 residents of Upper Lachlan receiving the main forms of income support.
-The largest groups were those receiving the Age pension (1,018), the Disability Support pension (261) and the Newstart allowance (155).
+In mid-2010, there were 1,674 residents of Upper Lachlan receiving the six main forms of income support.
+The largest groups were those receiving the Age pension (989), the Disability Support pension (292) and the Newstart allowance (132).

-From 2011 to 2013, the total number of recipients of government payments decreased by 0.5% with the number on a Carers payment increasing by 10%, Age pension increasing by 2%, Disability support pension decreasing by 11% and Single Parent payment fell by 28%.
-The age pension was received by 67% of the estimated population of residents aged 65+.
+Over the four years since 2006, the total number of recipients of these six payments rose by 23% with the number on a Carers payment increasing by 38%, Age pension increasing by 33%, Disability support pension increasing by just 13% and Single Parent payment fell by 15%.
+The age pension was received by 67% of the estimated population of residents aged 65+ (69% in NSW), with the number up by 33% since 2006 (NSW up by 12%).

-The number on Newstart (unemployment benefit) increased by 36% from 2011 to 2013, with 41 more recipients.
-In 2013, 63% of recipients were long-term unemployed (on Newstart over a year), which was down by 4% since 2010.
+The number on Newstart (unemployment benefit) increased by 18% from 2006 to 2010, with 20 more recipients.
+In 2010, 67% of recipients were long-term unemployed (on Newstart over a year), which was up by 2% since 2006.
+The rate was 5% more than in NSW.